Louis De Geer (1587–1652): Early life

 De Geer was born in Liège, a city in the Prince-Bishopric of Liège.
 He was the son of the industrialist and merchant Louis de Geer de Gaillarmont (1535–1602), and his wife Jeanne de Neille (1557–1641).
 His family was of Walloon origin and his father came from Liège.
-His father had previously been married to Maria de Jalhéa in 1563, though the marriage ended when Maria died in 1578.
+His father had previously been married in 1563 to Maria de Jalhéa, who died in 1578.
 In 1592, one of De Geer's half-sisters, Marie de Geer (1574–1609) married Elias Trip (1569–1636), a Dutch merchant and a director of the Dutch East India Company who lived in Dordrecht.
 Presumably due to ongoing turmoil in the Prince-Bishopric of Liège as well as his conversion to Protestantism, de Gaillarmont sold his properties in Liège in 1595 and followed his daughter to Dordrecht, where since 1589 a neighborhood populated by merchants from Liège had existed.
 In 1603, De Geer's sister, Margaretha de Geer (1583–1672) married Jacob Trip (1575–1661), brother and partner of Elias, further cementing the relationship between the two merchant families.